 The one scenario where premium processing can usually result in a visa being issued more quickly is where an applicant has an existing priority date based on a previously approved petition.

-For additional information regarding premium processing or any other U.S. immigration or RN licensure issue, please email email@example.com
+For additional information regarding premium processing or international recruitment issues, please email email@example.com